-Founded in 2004, Johns Hopkins University’s Center for Africana Studies serves as the intellectual home for students, researchers, and faculty across the university whose interests include historical, political, artistic, scientific, literary, educational, and economic work engaging with Africa and the African Diaspora.
+Founded in 2004, the Center for Africana Studies serves as the intellectual home for students, researchers, and faculty across the university whose interests include historical, political, artistic, scientific, literary, educational, and economic work engaging with Africa and the African Diaspora.

 The Center promotes rigorous, methodical, and unflinching discussion about the kidnapping, transportation, and enslavement of millions of Africans in the Americas over hundreds of years; the fact that legal slavery existed in the United States until 150 years ago; and the legacy of race-based slavery and the fight for citizenship and equal rights in this country that manifests itself in every building, hall, laboratory, library, and classroom across the university.

 The Center’s interests include how the effects of longstanding race inequality can be discerned in the historic and present makeup of the university’s faculty, students, and staff; how patterns of wealth accumulation have shaped the nation’s and the university’s finances; how views about race have framed research methodologies, human subject testing, and ways of organizing data in the life sciences; how racial politics affects the choice of works taught (or avoided) in the humanities and social sciences; how the character of neighborhoods in and around Hopkins campuses is demonstrably a legacy of racism; and how the criminal justice system operates in Baltimore and around the country.

 The rigorous study by CAS faculty also engages scholarship about African diaspora cultures and peoples before the founding of the United States, as well as the study of contextual linkages with other world cultures of Europe, Asia, the Middle East, and South America.
 In all such discussions, we strive to be critically aware of the words and concepts—as well as unquestioned assumptions and (often unintended) stereotypes—that we employ when we talk about race, racism, and diversity.